Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 where the coefficient $C_{N}$ depends only on the total number of particles.
 For a given system with $N$ fixed, it sets the overall energy scale; its value is not important for calculations of particle-particle correlations.
 The values of $C_N$ including its asymptotic expansion are presented in~\citep{Massignan2015Magnetism}.
 Equation~(\ref{eq:alphai_levinsen}) is not exact, but it is surprisingly accurate~\citep{Levinsen2015Ansatz,Yang:2015,Laird2017SUN}.
 Its simplicity might imply some hidden symmetries for strongly interacting systems in harmonic traps.

-For a box potential\footnote{\citep{Duncan2017SpinImpurity} observed similar physics in an optical lattice potential for certain fillings.}, one expects a Bethe-ansatz solvable spin chain.
+For a system in a box potential\footnote{\citep{Duncan2017SpinImpurity} observed similar physics in an optical lattice potential for certain fillings.} that is Bethe-ansatz solvable, one expects a Bethe-ansatz solvable spin chain.
 This expectation is supported by indications that the exchange coefficients do not depend on the position.
 This was seen numerically for the ground~\citep{Marchukov2016FewBody} and excited states \citep{Barfknecht2021Current}.
-For the ground state, this observation can be supported by the Bethe ansatz results \citep{Pan2017ExactOrdering}.
+For the ground state, this observation can be supported by the Bethe-ansatz results~\citep{GuanSpinChain2008,Pan2017ExactOrdering}.
 Assuming that the coefficients are indeed identical, one can show that\footnote{Note that this expression could be used to derive Eq.~(\ref{eq:alpha_LDA}).} $\alpha_i=2\hbar^2 E_F/(m L)$~\citep{Volosniev2017MassImbalance,Barfknecht2021Current}.
-This simple form of the coefficients allows for the investigation of static and dynamic properties of strongly interacting systems in a box using homogeneous spin chains~\citep{Barfknecht2021Current}.
-In addition, it provides a starting point for analyzing systems with barriers, as discussed in~\citep{Iversen2020Transfer}.
+This simple form of the coefficients suggests a path for engineering integrable spin models without lattices.
+One can use it to design multicomponent, in particular, SU(N) models, whose properties are known for fermions~\citep{Yang1967Fermi,Takahashi1999OneDimensional,Guan2013Review} and are less explored for bosons.
+Since the Bose systems have additional interactions, they can be used to study integrable and non-intergrable parameter regimes in a single experimental set-up opening possibilities to study transitions between them, see, e.g.,~\citep{Hao2009TwoComponent,Massignan2015Magnetism}.